+What’s the difference between applying for a passport renewal instead of a new passport?
 When applying for a new passport, you have to go in person to a passport acceptance facility and fill out form DS-11, Application for a New Passport.
-Since you have to apply in person, you’ll pay a $25.00 execution fee in addition to the fees listed above.
+Since you have to apply in person, you’ll pay a $35.00 execution fee in addition to the fees listed above.
 Plus, you’ll need to bring proof of identity and proof of citizenship.

 This step in the process is extremely important and can impact the time it takes to get your new passport.
 Use this tool to find a passport acceptance agent near you.

 After you’ve submitted your application, all you have to do is have patience and wait for your passport to arrive in the mail.
 It can take up to 8 weeks for routine processing.

 If you need a passport quickly, it is important to understand how soon you’re traveling, and how quickly you’ll need your passport to ensure its delivery prior to your trip.
 If you’re planning to leave the country sooner than later, you’ll likely need some type of expedited passport service.

 Current routine processing for passports currently takes up to 8 weeks.
 If you want to get your passport in time, it’s important to choose the right expediting method from the start.

 Expedited Passport Service at a Passport Acceptance Office